Hornbill-Docs/servicemanager-config/servicemanager-config/customer-portal/my-services.md

 * **My Services View**.
 If multiple bulletins have been published from either the same or different Services a User is subscribed to, they will view the bulletins in a carousel at the top of the My Services view.
   * Click on the bulletin details, or the service name to be taken to the Service View that the bulletin relates to.
   * Clicking on any hyperlink in the Bulletin text will open the link in a new browser tab.
 * **Service Specific Details View**.
-If one or multiple bulletins have been published from the same Service, they will appear in thhe service specific view.
+If one or multiple bulletins have been published from the same Service, they will appear in the service specific view.
 Again, if there are multiple bulletins, these will appear in a carousel.
   * Clicking on any hyperlink in the bulletin text will open the link in a new browser tab.

 :::tip